 How often should you replace your boots?

 Nothing lasts forever!
-Hiking boots are not exceptional.
-Regardless of the quality of the boots or how thorough you are at maintenance, your hiking boots will demand a replacement sooner or later.
+These boots are not exceptional.
+Regardless of the quality or how thorough you are at maintenance, your boots will demand a replacement sooner or later.
 Here are some of the red flags that you should be on the lookout for:

 If your boot leaks consistently even when coated with waterproofing treatment, then a replacement might be in order.
 Such a scenario indicates beaten fabrics and stitches.